brayandm/master-machine-learning-homeworks/final test/final-test-brayan.md

 -   Model $f(x)$ predicts some value for every object
 -   Loss function $L(x, y, f)$ that should be minimized

+#### Regression and classification problems:

+They are two types of supervised learning problems.
+In regression problems, the output variable is a continuous value, while in classification problems, the output variable is a discrete value.

 #### Diference between regression and classification problems:

 The main difference between regression and classification problems is the type of output variable that we are trying to predict.
 In regression problems, the output variable is a continuous value, while in classification problems, the output variable is a discrete value.